Can Old Tests Do New Tricks for Resolving SWE Issues?: Introduction

 This paper proposes \approach, which automatically extracts a small, relevant subset of regression tests to make LLM-based debugging workflows more efficient and reliable.
 We formalize identification of relevant regression tests into the \emph{issue-based test-suite minimization} problem: given an issue description and existing repository, \approach selects the minimum number of regression tests (to execute faster with lower likelihood of flakiness) that are relevant to the issue (likely to cover the eventual generated patches, especially newly added or modified statements).
 Unlike prior test-suite minimization techniques that select a subset of tests that maintain coverage or bug detection abilities of the existing tests~\cite{lin2018nemo}, \approach should use the relevance to the issue for guiding the optimization.
 This is, however, tricky, since the patch is \emph{unknown} at the time of test suite minimization.
 To overcome this challenge, \approach leverages a large language model~(LLM) to predict a list of suspicious methods given the issue description (Section~\ref{sec:suspicious-function}), and favors tests that cover suspicious methods during their execution during selection (Section~\ref{sec:greedy-algorithm}).

-The key idea of \approach is simple, yet not explored by any prior techniques.
-There are, in fact, several agentic repair workflows that have used regression tests to assist with automated issue reproduction~\cite{ahmed_et_al_2025,wang_et_al_2025,applis_et_al_2025,cheng_et_al_2025} or automated issue resolution~\cite{xia_et_al_2025,ruan_zhang_roychoudhury_2025,wei_et_al_2025,jain_et_al_2025,li_et_al_2025,gao2025trae}.
-Without selection of the small relevant subset of regression tests, their performance is sub-optimal: Cheng et al.~\cite{cheng_et_al_2025} demonstrate that generating and executing large-scale bug reproduction tests~(BRTs) drastically increases inference time and dilutes the efficacy of downstream repair models—resulting in only a 28\% plausible reproduction rate, whereas more focused, filtered guidance improves performance significantly.
+The key idea of \approach is simple, yet not explored by prior techniques.
+There are, in fact, several agentic workflows that have used regression tests to assist with automated issue reproduction~\cite{ahmed_et_al_2025,wang_et_al_2025,applis_et_al_2026,cheng_et_al_2025} or resolution~\cite{xia_et_al_2025,ruan_zhang_roychoudhury_2025,wei_et_al_2025,jain_et_al_2025,li_et_al_2025,gao2025trae}.
+Without selecting a small relevant subset of regression tests, their performance is sub-optimal: Cheng et al.~\cite{cheng_et_al_2025} demonstrate that generating and executing large-scale bug reproduction tests~(BRTs) drastically increases inference time and dilutes the efficacy of downstream repair models—resulting in only a 28\% plausible reproduction rate, whereas more focused, filtered guidance improves performance significantly.
 Xia et al.~\cite{xia_et_al_2025} report that despite the agent generating the patch, the ranking of plausible patches based on existing regression tests was not accurate enough to rank the correct patch on top.